SalomonMetre/Bash-Scripting/README.md

         TEXT
     heredocname

-## Declaring variables and assigning some initial value
+## Declaring a variable and assigning some initial value
     variableName=value

 ## Assigning to a variable the result of some computation